Skip to content

 Commit to building your brand every single day.

 Marketing is the lifeblood of a contracting business.
-A successful contractor needs to be fanatical about marketing.
+A successful contractor needs to be fanatical about their marketing strategy.
 Too many contractors fall into the trap of only marketing when business is slow, but it’s often too late by then.

 Remember, marketing is a long game—plant the seeds now to reap the rewards later.
 And take it from my experience: Spend your marketing budget when demand is the highest.